Lloyd in Space

 Lloyd in Space is an American animated television series, created by Recess co-creators Joe Ansolabehere and Paul Germain.
 It premiered on February 3, 2001, on ABC on Saturday mornings.
 The pilot was written by Ansolabehere, Germain and Mark Drop, with the characters designed by Eric Keyes.
-The series ran for four seasons, airing its final episode on February 27, 2004.
+The series ran for three seasons, airing its final episode on February 27, 2004.

 Premise

 The series follows Lloyd Nebulon, a green-skinned alien of the Verdigrean race, living in outer space.
 Lloyd lives in the Intrepidville Space Station along with his telekinetic and telepathic little sister Francine and his mother, Commander Norah Li Nebulon, the Head of Intrepidville.
 Lloyd's friends are Eddie R. Horton (a red-haired teenage human), Kurt Blobberts (a massive purple blob with a single eyeball and low intelligence, of a species known as the Blobullons), and Douglas McNoggin (a giant brain with limbs and a face, of a species known as the Cerebellians).